Priygupt13/linux/README.md

 3. Double click on your machine and open terminal
 4. Start virt-manager by typing “virt-manager” in terminal
 5. Start inner vm.
+6. In our test VM, we created a test file in C in which we mov $0x4FFFFFFC to eax and we are executing CPUID in to get back results of the new leaf function.

 ## Screenshots

 ![Compile](https://raw.githubusercontent.com/phanisaimunipalli/cmpe283-vt/main/screenshots/compile_kernel.jpeg)